Gallatin Co. authorities search for snowmobiler last seen on New Year's Day

 BIG SKY - Gallatin County authorities are asking for the public's help in finding a missing snowmobiler.

-According to a press release from the Gallatin County Sheriff's Office, Christopher Kammen, 34, was last seen in Big Sky at 7:30 AM on Wednesday.
+According to a press release from the Gallatin County Sheriff's Office, Christopher Kamman, 34, was last seen in Big Sky at 7:30 AM on Wednesday.

 Authorities say that he appears to have been headed to Doe Creek in the Yellow Mule area.